 Then the tobacco gets to the factory…

 …where dozens and dozens of employees are hired to grade, sort, color match, etc. the tobacco based solely on what size/color/style the cigar will eventually be.
-A recent documentary stated that with many premium brands as many as 500 people have handled your cigar tobacco by the time you smoke it.
-That is because you are being tricked into thinking the romantic idea that a single roller takes the tobaccos and forms your cigar and then magically all 20 or 25 cigars end up looking identical in your beautiful box or bundle.
+A recent documentary stated that with many premium brands as many as 500 people have handled your cigar tobacco by the time you smoke it (some say 300, but still.)
+That is because you are being tricked into embracing the romantic idea that a single roller takes the tobaccos and forms your cigar and then magically all 20 or 25 cigars end up looking perfectly identical in your beautiful box or bundle.
 Not at all.
 Dozens of rollers are working on the same cigar size and before they get the tobacco, dozens more have been using machines to flatten and sort the tobacco.
 Most of these color sorters are women because women have the ability to see more color difference nuances than men.
 And this is just in the factory.
 This is not talking about what goes on before the sorters get the tobacco.

-Your actual cigar roller (some premium brands have as many as three rollers working on a single cigar, others have a single roller who does the whole process,) is trained to utilize some techniques (such as vein removal, etc.) that take time and improve the looks of the cigar but that add nothing to the final product quality or smokeability (and can actually negatively affect the structural integrity of the cigar.)
+Your actual cigar roller (some premium brands have as many as three rollers working on a single cigar, others – very few – have a single roller who does the whole process,) is trained to utilize some techniques (such as vein removal, etc.) that take time and improve the looks of the cigar but that add nothing to the final product quality or smokeability (and can actually negatively affect the structural integrity of the cigar.)

 After your cigar is rolled it goes into the next sorting room where dozens of sorters wait to separate and sort the cigars by tiny gradients of color and other cosmetic issues.
-Other experts are hired to fix slight cosmetic deficiencies, and bands are then attached (more and more bands as time goes by… some premium brands now have as many as 4 separate cigar bands) that also cover up the most problematic areas of the cigar.
+Other experts are hired to fix slight cosmetic deficiencies, and bands are then attached (more and more bands as time goes by… some premium brands now have as many as 4 separate cigar bands) that also use bands to cover up the most problematic areas of the cigar.

 You can only see two bands in the picture, but the cigar had 3 bands.
 Right after this smoke, we smoked one of my hand rolled cigars.
 It was every bit as good, and I didn’t have to remove all those labels.

 It’s a grand and exquisite shell game.
 But are the cigars actually better?
 Better than what?
-I believe you can get a far superior cigar from a local, individual roller (if you are blessed enough to know someone who can roll cigars.)
+I believe you can get a far superior cigar from a local, private roller (if you are blessed enough to know someone who can roll cigars.)
 Some small cigar shops actually have premium, experienced rollers who roll cigars for them.
-I believe you’ll prefer cigars handmade by a single roller using better quality (but perhaps cosmetically flawed) tobaccos.
+I believe you’ll prefer cigars handmade by a private roller using better quality (but perhaps cosmetically flawed) tobaccos.
 This leads to the next myth…

 MYTH #4 – Premium cigars use the best tobacco.
+(Only partially true)

-While it is true that the biggest name brands and factories get first shot at all the tobacco crops, it is absolutely NOT true that the best quality tobacco goes to the premium factories.
+While it is true that the biggest name brands and factories get first shot at all the tobacco crops, it is absolutely NOT true that the best overall quality tobacco goes to the premium factories.
 Certainly the best looking tobacco goes to the premium brands.
 But looks doesn’t always tell the whole story.

 Some premium cigar brands advertise that their cigars have “aged” for years (or decades!) in special humidified rooms or storage cellars.
 While this may be technically true, that post-production aging can mellow and “marry” a cigar’s tobaccos, it doesn’t improve the overall quality very much.
 In fact, what these factories are marketing is the fact that their cigars wait to be shipped.
-The time spent aging the tobacco BEFORE the cigars are made is much more indicative of the quality of the actual tobacco.
+Here’s the fact that matters: The time spent aging the tobacco BEFORE the cigars are made is much more indicative of the quality of the actual tobacco.

-MYTH #5 – Premium brands spend so much money on packaging so that they can highlight the quality of their product.
+MYTH #5 – Premium brands spend so much money on packaging so that they can highlight the superior quality of their product.

 False.
-As we’ve shown, cosmetics often sells cigars, not actual quality.
+As we’ve shown, cosmetics sells cigars, not actual overall quality.
 Expensive packaging increases the eye-catching elements of the product, and of course dramatically increases the price, but cannot effect or improve the quality of the smoke.

 MYTH #6 – Cigar magazine ratings actually reflect the quality of the cigar.